...

 Factors to Consider: Space, Budget, Usage Frequency

-Ideal Scenarios for Lifts
+Ideal Scenarios for elevators

 Ideal Scenarios for Elevators